joakimandal/Partygame/README.md

 [![Split screen demo](https://raw.githubusercontent.com/joakimandal/Partygame/master/countthenumber.png)](https://streamable.com/vnz3e)

 Demo of splitscreen.
-There are currently not any max number of players when using the split screen mode, but if the player size is larger than 8 players, each split screen area would most likely be too small.
+There are currently not any max number of players when using the split screen mode, but if the player size is larger than 8 players, each split screen area would most likely become too small.

 ## Screen shake
 Click the picture to watch a demo of screen shake